Naina137/Titanic_Survival_Prediction/README.md

 - Sex
 - Port of Embarkation

-The application processes the input and returns the predicted survival outcome.
+The application processes the entered information and predicts whether the passenger is likely to survive.

 ## Workflow

- **Data Collection** – Titanic dataset is collected and explored.
- **Data Preprocessing** – Missing values are handled and categorical features are encoded.
- **Train-Test Split** – Dataset is divided into training and testing data.
- **Model Training** – Different classification models are trained.
- **Model Evaluation** – Models are compared based on accuracy.
- **Prediction** – The best model predicts passenger survival.
- **Deployment** – The project is deployed using Streamlit.

 ```text
 Titanic Dataset